Changelog

 “its a bit more expensive than the never updated chinese brand offerings”

-no shit? someones gotta pay the folk keeping the damn thing updated over time. its also got a far better core SoC, better gpu and a slew of features like a Dex that the other options don’t have
+No shit?
+Someones gotta pay the folk keeping the damn thing updated over time.
+It’s also got a far better SoC, better gpu and a slew of features like a Dex that the other options and brands don’t have.

 “the mono speaker isnt the greatest”

-ffs. [facepalm] duh? its not designed for media! in shit environments mono is best. you aim it right into your ear so you can hear shit. particularly spoken words.
+FFS. [facepalm] duh?
+It’s not designed for media!
+In shit environments mono is best.
+You aim it right into your ear so you can hear shit.
+Particularly spoken words which means it won’t be great for music but will be good for hearing spoken words when in shitty, loud environments.

 “the camera is good but the selfie camers is meh”

-(grrrrrrr) ever worked the trades and/or in gross environments? you absolutely do not need a high megapixel selfie cam. you want one thatll let your fafial expressions be seen. any more is pure overkill. why increase cost and lower durability?
+(grrrrrrr) Ever worked the trades and/or in gross environments?
+You absolutely do not need a high megapixel selfie cam.
+You want one that’ll let your facial expressions be seen.
+Any more is pure overkill.
+Why increase cost and lower durability by using less rugged, unnecessarily high spec components?

 My Personal Take (Review)